 I Want a Sociable Puppy

 As mans best friend, we want our darling pooch to be well mannered in the varied social situations it finds itself.
 This guidance needs to start whilst the hound is young.
-We want the fido not to be worried or aggressive towards people or other animals.
-Puppy socialisation is a key part of dog care.
+We want the fido not to be worried or aggressive towards people or other animals. is a key part of dog care.

-Research at Cornell University College of Veterinary Medicine showed that the first three months are critical, and the easiest for socialisation.
-For many puppies this time is tackled by the dog breeder.
+Research at Cornell University College of Veterinary Medicine showed that the three months are critical, and the easiest for socialisation.
+For many puppies this time is tackled by the breeder.
 After that initial 3 months it is still key, but takes more time and effort and planning.
 This is also the experience of professional dog sitters who are regularly asked for pointers.

-Dogs are just like us, if the first experience is agonising, we will keep away from or be worried at similar occasions, soone step at a time.
+are just like us, if the first experience is agonising, we will keep away from or be worried at similar occasions, soone step at a time.
 Do not force the puppy.
 If in doubt, stop and do it again later.
 Yound pups rapidly tire and need their sleep, so do new things for short periods and give plenty of rest in between.

 So what approach should I take?